 Narain began her work in the 1980s along with another prominent environmentalist – Anil Agarwal, and co-edited State of India’s environment report.
 After the loss of tigers in Sariska Tiger Reserve, Sunita chaired the Tiger Task Force for conservation in 2005.

-She is a member of the Prime Minister’s Council for Climate Change and National Ganga River Basin Authority.
-Sunita has also been awarded the Padma Shri for her contribution towards the environment research and conservation.
+She is a member of the Prime Minister’s Council for Climate Change and the National Ganga River Basin Authority.
+Sunita has also been awarded the Padma Shri for her contribution towards environmental research and conservation.

 Shiva has helped set up 122 community seed banks and trained farmers in seed sovereignty, food sovereignty, and sustainable agriculture.
-She is a fierce opposer of globalisation and is the face for the anti-GMO movement across the world.
+She is a fierce opponent of globalisation and is the face of the anti-GMO movement across the world.
 She was also recognised by TIME as environmental heroin in 2003.
-Also, she has received the Right Livelihood Award in 1993 and the 2010 Sydney Peace Prize.
+Also, she received the Right Livelihood Award in 1993 and the 2010 Sydney Peace Prize.